dsoprea/go-exif-knife/README.md

 ## Overview

-A command-line tool to perform a multitude of surgical operations on the EXIF data in any file that contains it.
+This is a command-line tool to perform a multitude of surgical operations on the EXIF data in any file that contains it.

+This tool has been written on top of [go-exif](https://github.com/dsoprea/go-exif), a complete EXIF implementation.

 ## Image Support